ovh/cds/docs/content/hosting/upgrade/migrate_0.48.md

 ---
-title: "Migrate 0.48.0"
+title: "Migrate 0.48"
 weight: 1
 ---

+## CDN service

-The release 0.48.0 introduced a new CDS service called CDN.
+The release 0.48 introduced a new CDS service called CDN.
 This service is dedicated to receive and store CDS’s job logs.

 We created this service to be able to move out job's logs from CDS database to an object storage provider (more information about this list of providers [here]({{< relref "/docs/components/cdn.md">}})).